 This region is not really known for its challenging slopes.
 Matter of fact, even the red pistes are over rated and should be blue.
 About 45% of the runs are marked as easy.
 But, make sure to check out the 600m vertical drop through the glades just to the right of the Franco Berthod run.
 The best steep runs are under the top of the Les Suches cable car.
 While the so-called longest run, #7 is 11km long, you may have to walk about 2km of it!

 If you like glades, try the Diretta area.
 But if you are searching for powder, head across Petit San Bernard Pass to discover the numerous Snow Cross areas in the La Rosiere ski domaine where there is plenty of controlled, off-piste powder to explore.
+Just watch out for the very shallow off-piste sections where you can get bogged down and have to hike / posthole out.

 Also, there are plenty of heli-skiing opportunities in this region, such as on Mont Miraidi and Mont Ouille from Heli Ski Valgrisenche or Guide Monterosa.